piitaya/ha-climate-wire-pilot/README.md

-# Home Assistant Component for Select Wire Pilot
+# Home Assistant Component for Climate Wire Pilot

-Home Assistant Component for Select Wire Pilot
+Home Assistant Component for Climate Wire Pilot

 ## Introduction

-Some ZHA thermostats (e.g. Legrand) are not recognized as a thermostat in Home Assistant but as a select
+Some ZHA thermostats (e.g. Legrand) are not recognized as a thermostat in Home Assistant but as a select entity.

-This integrtion create an `climate` entity using the `select` entity for easy control of your heater.
+This integration creates a `climate` entity using the `select` entity for easy control of your wire pilot heater.

 ## Installation

-You can convert the `select` to a `climate` entity by searching "Select Wire Pilot" in the integration page or helper page.
+You can convert the `select` to a `climate` entity by searching "Climate Wire Pilot" in the integration page or helper page.

 ## YAML configuration